Sign In Forgot Password

 HIGH HOLY DAYS

-Bring in the new Jewish year with the Beth El community: Rosh Hashanah begins on Friday evening September 15, and Yom Kippur on Sunday evening, September 24.
+Bring in the new Jewish year with the Beth El community: Rosh Hashanah begins on Wednesday evening October 2, and Yom Kippur on Friday evening, October 11.

 The Yamim Nora’im (Days of Awe), from Rosh Hashanah to Yom Kippur, bracket ten days during which we are invited to reflect on our experiences and our choices from the last year.
 Our questions have continued resonance and urgency this year against the backdrop of the time in history through which we are living: How do we best avail ourselves of the precious time we are given?
 Are we realizing our most authentic selves?
 What is our accountability and responsibility to self, others and all of creation?
 We are called during this season to cheshbon ha-nefesh—a searching examination of our lives—that we may discover within ourselves renewed strength and commitment for the tasks before us: tikkun middot, healing ourselves, and tikkun olam, repairing our world.